jbaechtelMT/Pode.Queues/README.md

 scripts/APIs to be utilitarian where one script/page can call on another script/API to perform needed functions.
 You may ask, &quot;<I>If it is an API, couldn't you just issue a REST API call to the API?</I>&quot;
- The short answer is: Yes.
-But why not do those API calls in memory instead of passing it through the NIC?
+ The short answer is: Yes.</P>
+<P>But why not do those API calls in memory
+instead of passing it through the NIC?
 Not to mention, how would you handle <FONT COLOR="#0066cc"><B>run-space Control commands</B></FONT>
 to the APIs as &quot;<FONT COLOR="#0066cc"><B>Interrupts</B></FONT>&quot;
 or &quot;<FONT COLOR="#0066cc"><B>Events</B></FONT>&quot;?
 This
-module provides those abilities.
-Also, what about wanting your site's users to have the ability to communicate between themselves, or having the ability for the site itself to be able to <FONT COLOR="#0066cc"><B>message a single user</B></FONT> or <FONT COLOR="#0066cc"><B>broadcast a
+module provides those abilities.</P>
+<P>Also, what about wanting your
+site's users to have the ability to communicate between themselves, or having the ability for the site itself to be able to <FONT COLOR="#0066cc"><B>message a single user</B></FONT> or <FONT COLOR="#0066cc"><B>broadcast a